artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 Select file format identification command (Ingest)
 ++++++++++++++++++++++++++++++++++++++++++++++++++

-Choose a tool to identify the format of files in your SIP.
+Choose to identify the format of files in your SIP.

 Options:

 #. **None** - the user is prompted for a decision.
 #. **Yes** - use the enabled file identification command.
-See :ref:`Identification
+See
-   <identification>` for more information.
+   :ref:`Identification <identification>` for more information.
 #. **No, use existing data** - re-uses file identification data from the
    transfer tab.*